 Challenges for Rosie

 During the war, 19 million women held jobs outside of the home, up from 12 million in 1940—6 million were working outside the home for the first time.
-Thirty percent of working women worked in factories as Rosie the Riveter and Wendy the Welder.
+Thirty percent of working women worked in factories as Rosie the Riveter and Wendy the Welder and more.
 At first, they faced much opposition.
-Some believed women wouldn’t be capable of performing men’s jobs, and some were convinced the women were there to seduce the men.
+Some believed women wouldn’t be capable of performing men’s jobs, and some were even convinced the women were there to seduce the men.
 However, Rosie and her friends proved to be able workers—and were even preferred in some jobs that benefitted from women’s smaller fingers and attention to detail.

 They faced other challenges.
 While 2.75 million working women had children under the age of fourteen, day care was not available early in the war.
 Mothers relied on relatives or friends—or left the children unattended.
 Movie theaters reported an unsettling trend of young children left all day at the movies unsupervised.
 Savvy employers began to provide on-site day care, and centers were also established at schools.

 Women struggled for equal treatment.
 Although the War Labor Board decreed in April 1943 that women in war jobs were to receive equal work for equal pay, the average wage for female workers remained significantly lower.
-As the newest employees on the job, women lacked seniority under union rules and were mostly stuck with the swing swift—an extra problem for mothers with young children at home.
+As the newest employees on the job, women lacked seniority under union rules and were often stuck with the swing swift—an extra problem for mothers with young children at home.